 We love Halloween.
 In fact, apart from Christmas, it’s my absolute favourite time and we make sure the house is fully decorated.
 Last year, the Husband gave up resisting and even donned a vampire cape and some fangs.

-I usually stick things to walls and any other surface I think needs it with blu-tack or white-tack but versatile though these are, sometimes you need something that will take a bit more weight.
+In terms of picture hanging solutions, I usually stick things to walls and any other surface I think needs it with blu-tack or white-tack but versatile though these are, sometimes you need something that will take a bit more weight.

 So we’ve discovered a range of ingenious adhesive strips and hooks from Command Products from 3M that allow home lovers to hang decorations and much more without the hassle of nails, screws and tacks, throughout the home.
 Better still, they stretch cleanly away, leaving no surface damage.